Skip to Main Content

 Resources and Library Services

-Joe wants to be a good photographer and find a job with these kind of skills.
+Joe wants to be a good photographer and find a job with the skills he learns.
 He asked: "But why study the history of it?"
 Good question!
-I said it was useful to learn how photographic processes were discovered and how they were used, so you have a foundation in it, and then be able to go beyond it if you can.
-Libraries provide credible resources for this topic, and I will share some examples of what you can find at the SLCC Library.
+I told him it was useful to learn how photographic processes were discovered and are used, to have a foundation in it, and then be able to go beyond it if you can.
+Libraries provide credible resources for this topic with books and databases, and I will share examples of what you can find at the SLCC Library.

 Library Books on the Shelves